Scottish Morning Rolls

 What Are Scottish Morning Rolls?

 Scottish morning rolls get their name from the time of the day that are sold.
 These bread rolls are baked fresh daily in Scottish bakeries & are a staple part of a Scottish breakfast.
 They’re incredibly soft on the inside, have a deep, slightly chewy crust & make the most amazing fried breakfast sandwiches!
-Morning rolls can also be made into well fired rolls (another traditional Scottish bread roll) by baking them until they’re burnt & blackened on top.
+Morning rolls can also be made into well fired rolls (another traditional Scottish bread roll) by baking them for slightly longer until they have a darker, crispier crust with a deeper flavour.

-For more recipes, take a look at our ever growing collection of bread recipes!
-There’s buns, bagels, sourdough, pizza doughs, doughnuts & lots more…
+For more bread making, take a look at our ever growing collection of bread recipes!
+There’s loads to choose from here like buns, bagels, sourdough, pizza doughs, doughnuts & lots more…

 • Bread Flour – You’ll need a strong white bread flour for these rolls.
-It’s best to use a flour with a protein content of at least 13%.
+It’s best to use a flour with a protein content of at least 12%.
 I used a Canadian bread flour from Shipton Mill.
+Using the correct flour is key for proper gluten development.
+Avoid plain flour as this won’t give the rolls the proper texture.

-• Yeast – We’re using dried active yeast for this recipe which needs to be activated in warm water before being used in the dough.
+• Yeast – We’re using dried active yeast for this recipe which needs to be activated in warm water (not hot!) before being used in the dough.
+Instant yeast will also work but won’t need to be activated, it can be added straight into the flour.

 • Lard – Adding softened lard to our dough gives the rolls a softer texture & a savoury flavour.
 Butter would also work but lard is the more traditional fat to use.

 • Sea Salt – A good quality sea salt is best for bread doughs.
-I like to use Maldon.
+I like to use Maldon but any good fine sea salt will work.

 • Sugar – A small amount of sugar adds flavour to the dough & gives the rolls a deeper colour once baked.

 • Semolina – Sprinkling the rolls with semolina before baking gives them extra texture & a crisp crust once baked.
-Rice flour will also work.
+Rice flour or a dusting of your bread flour will also work.

 baked morning rolls